Melclic/metaxime/README.md

 # MetaXime

 This projects makes it more accessible to study the output of RetroPath2.0 by converting the results to metabolic models for downstream analysis.
+The project contains a frontend writtent in React that enables users to run the project with more ease.

 ## Dependencies